Pirtobrutinib: History

 Pirtobrutinib is manufactured by Eli Lilly and Company and was approved by the US Food and Drug Administration in January 2023, for the treatment of mantle cell lymphoma that has become refractory to other BTK inhibitors.

 Efficacy was evaluated in BRUIN (NCT03740529), an open-label, multicenter, single-arm trial of pirtobrutinib monotherapy that included 120 participants with mantle cell lymphoma previously treated with a Bruton's tyrosine kinase (BTK) inhibitor.
 Participants had a median of three prior lines of therapy, with 93% having two or more prior lines.
 The most common prior Bruton's tyrosine kinase inhibitors received were ibrutinib (67%), acalabrutinib (30%), and zanubrutinib (8%); 83% had discontinued their last Bruton's tyrosine kinase inhibitor due to refractory or progressive disease.
 The trial was conducted at 49 sites in 10 countries in the United States, Europe, Australia, and Asia.
 The same trial was used to assess safety and efficacy.

 Efficacy was evaluated in BRUIN (NCT03740529], an open-label, international, single-arm, multicohort trial that included 108 participants with chronic lymphocytic leukemia or small lymphocytic lymphoma previously treated with at least two prior lines of therapy, including a Bruton's tyrosine kinase (BTK) inhibitor and a B-cell lymphoma-2 (BCL-2) inhibitor.
 Participants received a median of five prior lines of therapy (range: 2 to 11).
 Seventy-seven percent of participants discontinued the last BTK inhibitor for refractory or progressive disease.
 Pirtobrutinib was administered orally at 200 mg once daily and was continued until disease progression or unacceptable toxicity.

 Society and culture

 Legal status

-In April 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Jaypirca, intended for the treatment of relapsed or refractory mantle cell lymphoma (MCL).
+In April 2023, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Jaypirca, intended for the treatment of relapsed or refractory mantle cell lymphoma.
 The applicant for this medicinal product is Eli Lilly Nederland B.V.
-Pirtobrutinib was approved for medical use in the European Union in November 2023.
+Pirtobrutinib was authorized for medical use in the European Union in November 2023.